Advisory Councils and Committees

-Advisory Council to the Universal Newborn Hearing Screening Program
+Advisory Council to the Maryland Early Hearing Detection and Intervention Program

 The mission of the Advisory Council to the Universal Newborn Hearing Screening Program is to provide information, to consult with, and advise the Department of Health and Mental Hygiene (DHMH) to ensure that all newborns receive appropriate, high quality early hearing detection and intervention (EHDI) services.
 Originally established in 1985 (Chapter 402, Acts of 1985), the Council currently operates in accordance with the Annotated Code of Maryland, Health General Article § 13-603.